lunarswirls/RadMagPy/README.md

 # Radar and Magnetism (RadMag) Python Package

 ## Description
-These are useful tools for radar theory modeling and analysis.
+These are useful tools for modeling coupled radar and magnetic sounding theory.
 A full test script with tunable parameters is included.

 ## Installation